guardian/vagrants/README.md

 Vagrant Commmands
 -----------------

-* `/opt/vagrant/bin/vagrant suspend`: Disable the virtual instance.
+* `vagrant suspend`: Disable the virtual instance.
 The allocated disc space for the instance is retained but the instance will not be available.
 The running state at suspend time is saved for resumption.
-* `/opt/vagrant/bin/vagrant resume`: Wake up a previously suspended virtual instance.
+* `vagrant resume`: Wake up a previously suspended virtual instance.
-* `/opt/vagrant/bin/vagrant halt`: Turn off the virtual instance.
+* `vagrant halt`: Turn off the virtual instance.
 Calling `vagrant up` after this is the equivalent of a reboot.
-* `/opt/vagrant/bin/vagrant up --no-provision`: Bring up the virtual instance without doing the provisioning step.
+* `vagrant up --no-provision`: Bring up the virtual instance without doing the provisioning step.
 Useful if the provisioning step is destructive.
-* `/opt/vagrant/bin/vagrant destroy`: Hose your virtual instance, reclaiming the allocated disc space.
+* `vagrant destroy`: Hose your virtual instance, reclaiming the allocated disc space.
-* `/opt/vagrant/bin/vagrant provision`: Rerun puppet or chef provisioning on the virtual instance.
+* `vagrant provision`: Rerun puppet or chef provisioning on the virtual instance.

 Vagrant SSH X Forwarding